 - Make it heart-healthy.
 Be sure to use low sodium beans and chicken broth.
 Reduce the cream cheese by half and even try substituting light cream cheese (not fat free).
 Then stir in 1/4 to 1/2 cup of lowfat or nonfat Greek yogurt to make it creamy.

 Any leftover white chicken chili can be packed in an airtight container and refrigerated.
 It is best if you enjoy it within 4 days.

 Because it has dairy, if you freeze it, the texture will change and it won’t be as smooth.
-One option, if you want to make it ahead, if to cook it without the cream cheese and freeze it in an airtight container or plastic freezer storage bag for up to 2 months.
-Then let it thaw over ngiht and reheat in the Instant Pot or on a stove.
+One option, if you want to make it ahead, cook it without the cream cheese and freeze it in an airtight container or plastic freezer storage bag for up to 2 months.
+Then let it thaw overnight and reheat in the Instant Pot or on a stove.
 Stir in the cream cheese as soon as it is nice and hot.

 What Instant Pot Should I Use

 Which Instant Pot you buy depends on your budget and the size you need based on the many people you usually cook for.
 However, for this instant pot white chicken chili recipe, the smaller 3-quart Instant Pot will not be large enough.
 You’ll need one that is at least 6 quarts so that ts isn’t overfilled.
 Here are some options.

 Instant Pot Duo 6 Quart 7-in-1 – your best budget-friendly option for all of the basic functions, including pressure cooker, slow cooker, rice cooker, yogurt maker, steamer, saute pan, and food warmer.

 Instant Pot Duo Plus 6 Quart 9-in-1 – gives you more functionality, including sous vide and sterilizer.

 Instant Pot Ultra 8 Qt 10-in-1 – has even more features and is great for feeding a crowd.